TylorS/typed-prelude/README.md

 > Reliable software for browsers & Node.
 Designed for TypeScript and progressive web applications.

 Typed is TypeScript toolkit composed of many à-la-carte single purposed libraries to help build applications that work in both browsers & Node.
-With few [documented exceptions](#exceptions), all the Typed libraries have no non-Typed dependencies are side-effect free, and provide a tree-shakable API around functions.
+With few [documented exceptions](#exceptions), all the Typed libraries have no non-Typed dependencies, are side-effect free, and provide a tree-shakable API around functions.